-- Project data including county name, item number, state and federal project numbers, and parcel numbers - Statement indicating whether the request is for both inspection and abatement or for inspection only - ➤ Parcel data including parcel number, owner's name, property address, a description (including size) of each building or miscellaneous item to be inspected, the date the parcel was acquired (for inspection requests) or vacated (for abatement requests), and an anticipated vacancy date if the parcel has not been acquired or vacated - ➤ Date each parcel may be inspected and the name and phone number of the person to contact to obtain keys to the buildings and to advise when the work is to be performed - ➤ Request that the DEP 7036 form, Notification of Asbestos Abatement/Demolition/Renovation, be prepared for all parcels and submitted to the Natural Resources Cabinet's Division for Air Quality 10 days prior to removal and that a copy be sent to the district to use with TC 62-218, Solicitation for Removal of Improvements - > Two sets of current right-of-way plan sheets identifying the location of each building or item to be inspected
+- Project data including county name, item number, state and federal project numbers, and parcel numbers - Statement indicating whether the request is for both inspection and abatement or for inspection only - Parcel data including parcel number, owner's name, property address, a description (including size) of each building or miscellaneous item to be inspected, the date the parcel was acquired (for inspection requests) or vacated (for abatement requests), and an anticipated vacancy date if the parcel has not been acquired or vacated - ➤ Date each parcel may be inspected and the name and phone number of the person to contact to obtain keys to the buildings and to advise when the work is to be performed. - ➤ Submit the Notification of Asbestos Abatement/Demolition/ Renovation, through the Division of Air Quality web site 10 days prior to removal.